The New Administrator tools are accessed through the navigation menu by selecting the Administration (Beta) icon (1).

 You can search for individual courses by name or ID with the Course Search tool (3).

-ePortfolios can be managed by selecting ePortfolios from the Administrator menu and then select the ePortfolios sub-menu (1)
+ePortfolios can be managed by selecting ePortfolios (1) from the ePortfolios dropdown.

 If you would like to locate a specific ePortfolio, you can use the ePortfolio Search tool (3) to search by ePortfolio name or creator.